AUVI-Q® (epinephrine injection, USP) is indicated in the

 to allergens, idiopathic and exercise-induced anaphylaxis.
 AUVI-Q is

-therapy only and is not a substitute for immediate medical care.
+supportive therapy only and is not a substitute for immediate medical

-More than two sequential doses of epinephrine should only be administered
+injection.
+More than two sequential doses of epinephrine should only be

-under direct medical supervision.
-Since the doses of epinephrine delivered
+administered under direct medical supervision.
+Since the doses of

-from AUVI-Q are fixed, consider using other forms of injectable epinephrine
+epinephrine delivered from AUVI-Q are fixed, consider using other forms of

 AUVI-Q should ONLY be injected into the anterolateral aspect of the

-Instruct caregivers to hold the leg of young children and infants firmly in
+feet.
+Instruct caregivers to hold the leg of young children and infants

-place and limit movement prior to and during injection to minimize the risk
+firmly in place and limit movement prior to and during injection to

 Rare cases of serious skin and soft tissue infections have been reported